Sydney University Football Club: History

 The club is often referred to as "Uni", "The Students", as well as "The Birthplace of Australian Rugby" or simply "The Birthplace", marking its origins at a pioneer rugby club.
-The first mention of students at the University playing football came in 1865 on Illustrated Sydney News, which stated:
+SUFC is recognised as the oldest existing rugby union club outside of Great Britain.
+However, as in the Home Nations, rugby historians distinguish a university or a school club from traditional town or open clubs due to its status as an educational institution with members and teams composed of students.